How sampling bias influences your HR decisions

 HR departments often carry out surveys whose reliability depends on the quality of the selected samples.
-Only reliable results can emplower HR people to draw relevant conclusions and make decisions that may have an impact on every employee, whether it pertains to work spaces, engagement or training.
+Only reliable results can empower HR people to draw relevant conclusions and make decisions that may have an impact on every employee, whether it pertains to work spaces, engagement, or training.

 How can it be overcome?